 Dark patches on your skin may be related to melasma or another skin condition.
 To be sure about the changes in your skin, we recommend that you meet with Dr. Hicks-Graham for a consultation.

 As a board-certified dermatologist, Dr. Hicks-Graham is able to properly diagnose and treat the dark patches of skin that are caused by melasma.
-Although the condition is primarily cosmetic in nature, many people in the Columbus and Upper Arlington area prefer to seek treatment to feel more confident about themselves.The dark patches that are caused by melasma can be embarrassing, especially if the patches are on your face.
+Although the condition is primarily cosmetic in nature, many people in the Greater Columbus area prefer to seek treatment to feel more confident about themselves.The dark patches that are caused by melasma can be embarrassing, especially if the patches are on your face.
 Although an exact cause is not known, board-certified dermatologist Dr. Shari Hicks-Graham of Downtown Dermatology can recommend safe and effective treatment options.